Maintenance Costs To Owning A Home In Lake Chapala

 Have you wondered what it would cost to maintain a home in Lake Chapala?
 We all keep hearing about how inexpensive it is, but, what does it really cost?
 In this blog I will try to clarify the true costs to owning and maintaining a home in Lake Chapala.

 Very few carry property insurance in Lake Chapala.
 The buildings are all made of brick so there is little risk of it burning down.
 Admittedly, with the recent occurrence of two earthquakes in Mexico, there has been a spike of homeowners taking out insurance to cover the entire home.
+This depends on the home, of course, but figure on about $500 per year.
 Some homeowners, however, decide to take out only content insurance and this costs $74 USD per $10,000 USD coverage.

 Heating and Cooling Costs

 Living in the second best climate in the world has its advantages.
 With an average temperature of 22 degrees Celsius (72 degrees F), we do not require heating or air conditioning in our homes.
 Most people have only a fireplace or space propane heater and ceiling fans or portable fans for the rooms.

 One of the major expenses living Lakeside is electricity, however it is still vastly cheaper than north of the border.
 For most people, it runs between $20-60 U.S. every month.

 In my own personal situation.
 We're spending an average of 600 pesos/month ($30 USD).
 A lot depends on your habits such as leaving on the lights and T.V., A/C usage, and if there is a pool.
 These costs can be offset substantially with the installation of solar panels.
 Those with the proper amount of solar panels only need to pay a 45 pesos ($2.25 USD) surcharge for billing purposes.